 How To Quit Sugar In 5 Days?
 10 Amazing, Super Helpful Tips

-Is it really possible to quit sugar in just 5 days?
+How to quit sugar in 5 days?
+Is it really possible?
 It is, and in this article Beauty and Tips takes a look at how with 10 super helpful tips.

 There is nothing quite like the sugar problem in the western world.
 Sure, many people smoke, but more people are addicted to sugar.
 In fact, the average person consumes at least 22 teaspoons of sugar each day.
 To put that into some perspective, that’s a staggering three times more than the daily average recommended amount.